bendr/bender/spec/data-model.md

 A **content slot** consists of:

-* an optional identifier string, which must be unique within the component;
+* an identifier string, which may be empty and must be unique within the component;
 * a list of child DOM dones, following the same specification as the view.

 ### Properties